zjw1990/zjw1990.github.io/work.md

       src: /assets/img/work/speech.png
       alt: sand
     description: I have been working on Speech Translation in recent years.
 I am interested in multi-language speech translation and knowledge transferring in Speech Translation

-  - title: Speech Translation
-    image:
-      src: /assets/img/work/OD.jpg
-      alt: sand
-    description: Currently, I am working on an objective detection project.
-Applying deep learning to detect fruits, which is essential for the automation of the food industry
 ---

 My interest includes machine translation, speech translation, cross-lingual word embeddings and objective detection.